jnozzi/cocoadev.com/SiteContent/General/AutomaticBinaryUpgrades.markdown

 ----

 Q2:  Thanks for your suggestions.
-In fact, I do expect my app to be small ''and'' have very few updates, so downloading the whole new version I don't think will be a problem.
+In fact, I do expect my app to be small *and* have very few updates, so downloading the whole new version I don't think will be a problem.
 But I still don't see how to do this.
 How can a Cocoa program replace itself?
 I specifically don't want the user to have to, say, drag the new version to the Applications folder and click yes to "Do you want to replace?"

 This plug-in/bundle idea intrigues me.
 If it turns out that my app is getting pretty big, I may want to look into this.
 Are there standard ways to write Cocoa app plug-ins/bundles?